11 Tips for Enjoying a Traditional Vietnamese Meal

 If joining the meal with a Vietnamese family, it is best to stay with the host until lunch or dinner is over.

-6. Usually there are no drinks to accompany the meal
+6. No drinks accompanying the meal

 soup in vietnamese meal

-Soup is the main drink in Vietnamese meal.| ©Vietnamdrive
+Soup is the main drink in Vietnamese meals.

 However, at parties or when the guests come to houses in Vietnam, the host can buy more soft drinks or beer to entertain guests.
 You shouldn’t be too surprised to see this either.